katre/java_repository_rules/README.md

    -  `rules.bzl`: The actual rule implementation.
 Just prints out what toolchain was selected.
    -  `toolchain.bzl`: The toolchain provider and a rule to generate it.
--  `local`: A repository which handles locally-installed toolchains.
+-  `sample_java_configure`: A repository which handles toolchain configuration.
    -  `autoconfigure.bzl`: Automatically configures a toolchain based on detecting locally installed programs.
+   -  `local.bzl`: Configures a specific locally-installed toolchain.
+   -  `remote.bzl`: Configures a remotely-downloaded toolchain.

 ## Use Case 1: No Configuration, No Local JDK

-The WORKSPACE includes `@local//:autoconfigure.bzl`, but this could as easily have been installed in the WORKSPACE suffix by Bazel.
+The WORKSPACE includes `@sample_java_configure//:autoconfigure.bzl`, but this could as easily have been installed in the WORKSPACE suffix by Bazel.

 The autoconfigure repo rule does not find a local install, and doesn't add